 Researchers aren’t clear exactly what causes SAD, but many factors may play a role, including genes and stress.
 What makes SAD unique is the link to sunlight.
-Researchers believe the reduced number of daylight hours during the winter months interrupts the body’s circadian rhythms, which help regulate the body’s internal clock, and let us know when it’s time to sleep and time to wake.
+Researchers believe the reduced number of daylight hours during the winter months interrupts the body’s circadian rhythms, which help regulate the body’s internal clock and let us know when it’s time to sleep and time to wake.

 Yet other research has shown that people who are depressed have decreased levels of serotonin, a brain chemical that seems to be triggered by sunlight.
 The lack of serotonin may cause winter depression.
 The change in season can also disrupt the balance of the body's level of melatonin, which plays a role in sleep patterns and mood.

 The most difficult months for SAD External Site sufferers are January and February, and younger people and women are at higher risk.
-This year, feelings of SAD may be intensified by surges in the pandemic.

 The good news is seasonal depression is highly treatable with the use of light therapy External Site.
 With this treatment, a sun lamp mimics the light intensity from the outdoors.
 This simple, effective therapy helps the body regulate serotonin and melatonin External Site levels.